Tristannn1337/Ivory/README.md

     -   Limit withdrawal transaction senders to the withdrawal address with a validator pubkey arg.

 -   Things to graph/create a claculator for
-    -   At what point would the expiration date be so far out that the operator bond wouldn't cover an exit tomorrow?
     -   Risk
         -   Assuming a validator is slashed immediately and leaks into exiting, how much of the guarantee would be fulfilled?
             -   If all with plenty left over, then risk is considered very low